 ECH asks that staff with "noisy" shoes be considerate of the disruption this can cause and wear shoes that support a quiet environment.

-The rates displayed are ECH data reported from January 2012 - November 2012.
+The rates displayed in below are our data reported from January 2013 - December 2013.
 Timing of this information is based on release of information from Press Ganey.